rust-lang/rust/src/doc/trpl/getting-started.md

 with the configuration file.

 This file is in the *[TOML]* (Tom's Obvious, Minimal Language) format.
-TOML is similar to INI, but has some extra goodies.
-According to the TOML docs, TOML “aims to be a minimal configuration file format that's easy to read”, and so we chose it as the format Cargo uses.
+TOML is similar to INI, but has some extra goodies, and is used as Cargo’s configuration format.

 [TOML]: https://github.com/toml-lang/toml